Top 10 Most Underrated National Parks

 4 | Biscayne National Park, Florida

-Sitting pretty in the northern Florida Keys, Biscayne National Park features an amazing array of marine ecosystems, including mangrove forest and coral reefs, 95 percent of which is underwater.
-That means plenty of opportunities to spot diverse wildlife, like dolphins, crocodiles, manatees, and peregrine falcons.
+Sitting pretty in the northern Florida Keys, Biscayne National Park features an amazing array of marine ecosystems, including mangrove forests and coral reefs, which are 95% underwater.
+That means plenty of opportunities to spot diverse wildlife, like dolphins, crocodiles, manatees and peregrine falcons.

-Visitors to this underrated national park love to snorkel, boat, camp, and fish.
-But here’s the really exciting part: The park’s Maritime Heritage Trail is the only underwater archaeological trail in the National Park System.
-Road Scholar offers spectacular tours of Florida’s most famous national parks, like the Everglades, down to the lesser-known national parks.
+Visitors to this underrated national park love to snorkel, boat, camp and fish.
+But here’s the exciting part: The park’s Maritime Heritage Trail is the only underwater archaeological trail in the National Park System.
+Road Scholar offers spectacular tours of Florida’s most famous national parks, like the Everglades and other lesser-known national parks.

 5 | Lassen Volcanic National Park, California